chibisnorlax/acnhfaq/README.md

 - Additional information on Toy Day
 - Addition of several new sections in the Villager and Island Life categories.
 - New character deletion steps in Misc.

+### 1.3.2
+- Pages restructure, and better reorganisation of the various topics.
+- Island Life has children pages now.